swyxio/swyxdotio/content/writing/technical/very-late.md

 I haven't understood why [CRA hasn't implemented differential loading yet](https://github.com/facebook/create-react-app/pull/4964), so I can't counter or comment, but it does make a lot of sense to have it by default.

 I would also point out that React has indeed made code splitting a lot easier with React.lazy, and of course Next.js and Gatsby make page code splitting trivial.
 Vendor chunks make subsequent loads a lot lighter as well, and [Michael Jackson has gone so far as to propose CDN loading of React](https://www.youtube.com/watch?v=2rhkgB8Cohc) which gets cached across sites.

+Also, of course, the actual majority of the JS we add is **Business Requirements**, as [Jason and Sunil put so eloquently](https://twitter.com/_developit/status/1186264151334764546).
+Again, **the substitution rule applies**: if some other framework were the dominant paradigm and not React, would this problem still exist?

 > Off topic Alex comments